Click read more to access the link to see the presentation! ⇒ CAS powerpoint

-Chairs -Michelle Frisch
+Chair -Michelle Frisch

 Maintains financial records, pays bills, reports financial status to the Board.
+Member of the Executive Board.

 Takes minutes of all Board meetings and maintains the official record for the organization.
+Member of the Executive Board.

 Fundraising – Christine Jensen